deephaven/examples/PrometheusAlerts/README.md

 ## Dependencies

 * The [Deephaven-core dependencies](https://github.com/deephaven/deephaven-core#required-dependencies) are required for this project.
-* Python version 3.7, 3.8, or 3.9

 ## Launch

 Before launching, you can modify any of the files in the `prometheus/` or `alertmanager/` directories to configure what alerts are sent, and where the alerts are sent.
+The default values can be used to demonstrate functionality.

 Once you are set, simply run the following to launch the app: